Nepalitelecom is a website that provides the latest telecom news, information, and offers in Nepal.

 Like band 20, Samsung is also comfortable in this regard as all of its new phones are compatible with Nepal Telecom’s VoLTE.
 Earlier, there were some issues with the VoLTE in Samsung phones which are already resolved.
 Similarly, Xiaomi also supports VoLTE in almost all of its phones while the Mediatek powered phones are yet to get the support.
 And Nokia also supports VoLTE in its Qualcomm-powered phones.

 Apple’s iPhones now also work smoothly with Ntc VoLTE, thanks to the same update which also brought band 20 to the premium phones.
-The latest brands to support Ntc VoLTE are Oppo, Vivo, ZTE, and Oneplus for a few selected devices.
+The latest brands to support Ntc VoLTE are Oppo, Vivo, ZTE, Oneplus, and Realme for a few selected devices.

 |Phone brands||VOLTE support|